This shop has been compensated by Collective Bias, Inc. and The Coca-Cola Company. All opinions are mine alone. #HonestKidsRecycle #CollectiveBias

 Recently, China banned certain types of waste that they used to accept and also reduced the acceptable contamination rate.
 As a result of China’s policy changes, we’ve seen increased enforcement from recycling facilities and collectors in the United States with respect to contaminants being included in the collections.
 I know that our collector recently started to refuse certain items it used to take, so we’ve had to modify our in-home recycling practices to meet their more stringent criteria.

 As we’re teaching our kids the importance of taking care of our planet and being more mindful about our waste management, it’s important for them to understand the rules around recycling and what is required in order for the process to be effective.
 Consider these ideas for helping to educate your little ones about how and why we recycle.

 5 Tips for Teaching Kids How and Why To Recycle

 Many families don’t realize that food remnants on recyclable items can contaminate an entire collection and cause all of the items in the batch (that would otherwise be recycled) to be sent to the landfill.
 It’s important to clean out recyclable items before putting them in the recycling bin.
 Even one plastic bottle that still holds a beverage (other than water) will likely contaminate everything in your recycling bin and prevent it from being eligible for recycling.

 It’s important to understand what items are accepted by your recycling collection company.
 Different companies have different rules.
 Your local waste management company probably has posted guidelines on their website or can send you a sheet with instructions.
 There are also many resources online that give you a pretty good general idea of the types of items that can and cannot be recycled.

 Use Programs That Support Eco-Friendly Practices

-Take advantage of programs that do the heavy lifting, like the Honest Kids Recycle program I mentioned earlier.
+Take advantage of programs that do the heavy lifting, like the take-back program from Honest Kids I mentioned earlier.
 It’s helpful when another organization sets up the infrastructure to facilitate finding the right home for things we no longer need.

 Make It A Game